-RVers want to get out and explore this great country.
+We want to get out and explore this great country.
 Open roads, fresh air, and time to recharge are top on everyone’s mind.
-Travelers do a quick check-up for the RV (don’t forget to check those tires!), pack the trailer, load the kids, and take off!
-Nothing can get in the way of their desire to hurry up and relax.
+So, we do a quick check-up for the RV (don’t forget to check those tires!), pack the trailer, load the kids, and take off!
+Nothing can get in the way of our desire to hurry up and relax.

-But wait… In order to have good roads for trips like these, you need to have regular road maintenance and repair.
+But wait… In order to have good roads for trips like these, we need regular road maintenance and repair.
 Road construction and repair crews do a great job keeping local roads and highways in good repair and running smoothly.
-We need to be thankful for these men and women who help keep our roads in good condition so that we can enjoy our travels.
+We need to be thankful for these men and women who help keep our roads in good condition, so that we can enjoy our travels.

 When you encounter road construction on your trips, remember to consider worker’s personal safety before your inconvenience.
-When you encounter construction zones in your travels, try not to view them as delays in your driving schedule, rather view them as opportunities to be thankful for the workers, the job they do for us, and protect them so that they can do their job and go home safely to their families at the end of the day.
+Try not to view construction zones as delays in your driving schedule, rather view them as opportunities to be thankful for the workers and the job they do for us.
+Do your part to protect them so that they can do their job and go home safely to their families at the end of the day.
 This is not a time to try to get ahead or cut corners.
 Instead, slow your speed, obey all signs and road crews, and eliminate distractions in work zones.

 Prepare for major construction zones in your travels by consulting online maps, travel apps, and GPS systems to locate road construction zones along your route.
 Explore the various features in the system you use.
 Additionally, the Federal Highway Administration offers a state by state list of road conditions links.